norbr9/ulauncher-youtube-search/README.md

 # ulauncher-youtube-search
-Extensions for ulancher to perform youtube searchs.
+Extension for ulancher to perform youtube searchs.
 By default, it returns the first 10 results.

 ## Requirements